Atnima/documentation/Drivers.md

+# SVHA Drivers

+## 1.0 Driver Packaging

+Driver packaging is accomplished using a custom powershell script designed to package up a folder of drivers into a single EXE file to be applied during an OSD.

+This approach is used for a few key reasons.
+Primarily, while there is an inbuilt drivers and driver package function within SCCM, it lacks the ability to update drivers easily and in a silo'd fashion.
+If SCCM detects an updated driver applies to another model, it will update it there, making testing difficult.

+### Pre-requisites
+In order to package drivers in the above method, the following is required:
+* Inno Setup
+* New-EXEDriverPackage Module

+### Instructions

+## 2.0 Packaged Drivers
 Windows | Manufacturer | Model | Generation | Driver Pack | Driver Date
 :---: | :---: | :---: | :---: | :---: | :---: |
 Windows 10 |